Differential/docs/GUIDEBOOK.md

 Some questions to guide you towards good work:

 * What can I do to create the most benefit to our customers?
+Our business?
 * Are we not doing something that we should be doing?
 * What’s interesting?
 * What’s rewarding?